Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 Standard, boring crap right ?

-Well this post isn't to focuse on how it happened, nor why it happed.
+Well this post isn't to focus on how it happened, nor why it happed.
 Simply put the php file itself I found very interesting.

 # PHP Code obfustication